Notes to visitors

 - Visits are not allowed for people who received a written direction for COVID-19 testing under the Prevention and Control of Disease (Compulsory Testing for Certain Persons) Regulation (Cap.
 599J) and cannot provide a negative COVID-19 test result.

-- Visits are not allowed for people who have visited specified premises in the specified time listed in a compulsory testing notice under the Prevention and Control of Disease (Compulsory Testing for Certain Persons) Regulation (Cap.
-599J), and cannot provide a negative COVID-19 test result.
+- People who have visited specified premises in the specified time listed in a compulsory testing notice under the Prevention and Control of Disease (Compulsory Testing for Certain Persons) Regulation (Cap.
+599J) should not visit the hospital.

 Guidelines are subject to change to reflect the latest COVID-19 situation in Hong Kong.